Quick Picks

 Ring Video Doorbell Pro 2 brings more headline hardware, but that extra gear does not solve the core senior-use problem better than the picks above.
 It asks for more attention than most households need.

-Wyze Video Doorbell Pro looks tempting on the price side, but lower sticker appeal does not help if the alert path feels messy or the household wants less app friction.
-The same logic knocks out other bargain-first models that crowd the category.
+Other bargain-first video doorbells can look tempting on price, but lower sticker appeal does not help if the alert path feels messy or the household wants less app friction.
+The same logic knocks out models that crowd the category without making the senior-facing routine clearer.

 Aqara Video Doorbell G4 fits Apple-leaning homes better than this list does, but it sits outside the simplest, least demanding path for most senior setups.
 Google Nest Doorbell (battery) also missed, because the wired-first goal matters more here than wireless flexibility.